 Pond Hill Farm is your one-stop-shop for local crafts and nibbles.
 Children can pet animals in the livestock barn, hunt for gnomes on a scavenger hunt, or sling fruits and vegetables on the Squash Rockets.
 Adults will enjoy dining in the cafe, sampling the wines and brews, or shopping in the farm market.

 1129 N. Lakeshore Dr., Harbor Springs, MI, US

 After enjoying Pond Hill Farm, hop over to Primitive Images, a funky antique store with rustic furniture, homemade jewelry, and other handcrafted items.
 Sample a variety of teas on the serene deck at the Good Hart and Soul Tea Room.

 1075 N Lake Shore Dr., MI, US

 Tucked away in the heart of the Tunnel of Trees, the Good Hart General Store is exactly the kind of down-home, local flavor place you want to find on a good road trip.
-The exterior of the store, with its classic red and white paint scheme, is the perfect place for a photo, and if you’re hungry, you’re in luck.
-The Good Hart General Store is pretty famous for their pot pies, so you won’t leave hungry.
+The exterior of the store, with its classic red and white paint scheme, is the perfect place for a photo.
+Don't leave without grabbing one of the store's famous pot pies.

 As the Tunnel of Trees comes to an end in Cross Village, you still have one more stop to make.
-The Legs Inn is one part architectural gem, one part great restaurant, and one part stunning place to catch the sunset.
+The Legs Inn is an architectural gem, with a great restaurant inside.

-Best time to travel the Tunnel of Trees: Though any time of year is great for this byway, the best time to travel is autumn, especially when the fall foliage colors are at their peak.
-Be prepared that you might catch an Indian Summer, when the weather will stay warm through October... otherwise, the fall can get chilly in Northwest Michigan.
+Best time to travel the Tunnel of Trees: Though spring and summer are beautiful times to travel this byway, the best time is when the fall foliage colors are at their peak.
+Take a jacket since fall temperatures can get chilly in Northwest Michigan.